TaliaferroLab/LABRAT/README.md

 ## Expected output files

 The main output file is named '**LABRAT.psis.pval**'.
-It contains the psi value for every gene in every condition.
-Genes that did not meet an expression cutoff (TPM < 5) in a condition have psi values of NA.
-This file also contains delta psi values (ConditionB - ConditionA), a raw pvalue, and a Benjamini-Hochberg corrected pvalue (FDR).
+It contains the 𝜓 value for every gene in every condition.
+Genes that did not meet an expression cutoff (TPM < 5) in a condition have 𝜓 values of NA.
+This file also contains delta 𝜓 values (ConditionB - ConditionA), a raw pvalue, and a Benjamini-Hochberg corrected pvalue (FDR).

 Additionally, this file contains a column called 'genetype'.
 This contains information about whether the alternative polyadenylation sites in this gene are contained within the same exon (TUTR) or within different exons (ALE).
 If there are only 2 APA sites for this gene, the gene must be labeled as either TUTR or ALE.
 If there are more than 2, if *all* sites are contained within either the same exon, the gene is labeled TUTR.
 If *all* sites are contained within different exons, it is labeled ALE.
 If neither of these is true, the gene is labeled 'mixed'.